eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Please note:

-* For interactions other than the ‘Attestation releasing’ interaction in section 6.3.2, the technical measures are not yet described, although section headings have been added already.
+* For interactions other than the 'Attestation releasing' interaction in section 6.3.2, the technical measures are not yet described, although section headings have been added already.
 * User privacy is not specifically discussed in this document.